 Rumors about a 5th theme park coming to Walt Disney World have been around since the 4th one, Disney’s Animal Kingdom opened in 1998.
 But is it possible?
 Could a 5th park Disney World actually happen?

-In this post, we’ll discuss why it makes sense for Disney to build a new theme park in Florida, the latest rumors about it but also why it probably won’t get built anytime soon.
+In this post, we’ll discuss why it does or does not makes sense for Disney to build a new theme park in Florida, the latest rumors about it, but also why it probably won’t get built anytime soon.

 Just to be clear, we have no insider knowledge as to what plans Disney has in the works, but looking at the current state of the parks in Disney World and various other factors, we can make an educated guess as to where and when we’ll see one.

 Fans want it to happen, they need it to happen and you’ll often see rumors persisting online about a new theme park.
 But while Disney fans have been clamoring for a 5th gate in Walt Disney World, the stars just haven’t been aligned, and it has mostly been wishful thinking with no solid basis to think we’d be getting a 5th gate anytime soon.

 Let me just say, for sure Disney will eventually open another park in the area, I think that fact is inevitable.
 However, there are some things that have to happen before we see a 5th park.
 Let’s discuss…